-- 1. Staff discuss action/behavior with child - Staff evaluates and reflects on the environment where the incident occurred to determine if the setting and materials are adequate - Staff review the time of the incident for possible missed hunger, hydration or tiredness patterns or cues

-- 4. Incident report sent home to parent - 5.
+- 1. Staff discuss action/behavior with child. - 2.
+Staff evaluates and reflects on the environment where the incident occurred to determine if the setting and materials are adequate. - 3.
+Staff review the time of the incident for possible missed hunger, hydration or tiredness patterns or cues. - 4.
+Incident report sent home to parents. - 5.
 Running record, evaluation, or other documentation of the child's day - 6.
-Conference with family and caregivers via phone or in person - Behavior Success Plan created through partnership between family and staff. - Sent home for a day or suspended to allow for resetting and restarting in the classroom, potential meeting between staff and family and possible revisiting of the Behavior Success Plan for adjustments. - 9.
+Conference with family and caregivers via phone or in person - 7.
+Behavior Success Plan created through partnership between family and staff. - 8.
+Sent home for a day or suspended to allow for resetting and restarting in the classroom, potential meeting between staff and family and revisiting of the Behavior Success Plan for adjustments. - 9.
 Seek expert evaluation/advice (e.g., ESIT, physician, mental health expert, early childhood evaluation) - 10.
+Pause care and collaborate with the family. - 11.
 Terminate care from Children's Village with assistance in finding another program to care for your child.